 Writer, blogger, public speaker, lawyer – Lorelou Desjardins is surprised herself at how she reconciles all her projects.
 Working full-time for WWF on plastic pollution, her passion is writing.
 For six years now, she has been enthusing people with her thoughts on cultural differences, politics and languages.
 Raised in the south of France, the open-minded woman lived in seven different countries all around the world – before she chose Norway as home.

-When Scan Magazine meets Desjardins in Oslo, she has just finished an appointment with a council from Shang Hai.
+When Scan Magazine meets Lorelou in Oslo, she has just finished an appointment with the Shanghai authorities.
 Next on her agenda: an interview about what is called ‘friluftsliv’.
-A normal day in Desjardins’ life.
+A normal day in Lorelou’s life.

 The philosophy of being outdoors